bikesky-social/ozone-discord-poster/README.md

 # Ozone Discord Poster

-A Typescript web service that sends Ozone reports to a Discord webhook. the server queries your Bluesky labeler's reports at an interval that you choose and sends any new reports of accounts, posts and lists to a Discord webhook.
+A Typescript web service that sends Ozone reports to a Discord webhook.
+The server queries your Bluesky labeler's reports at an interval that you choose and sends any new reports about accounts, posts and lists to a Discord webhook.

 Finally - notifications for your Ozone reports!